luisherranz/deepsignal/.changeset/pretty-files-visit.md

 ---
-"deepsignal": major
+"deepsignal": patch
 ---

-Remove support for class instances and everything that is not strictly plain objects or arrays.
+Reject class instances and everything that is not strictly plain objects or arrays.